Garfield: System Support for Byzantine Machine Learning: Background

+Estimating the gradient at $\bm{x}$ is computationally expensive, given the big datasets and the complex high--dimensional models we have nowadays.
+Fortunately, this gradient estimation is easily parallelizable.
+Basically, $n$ machines can each partially estimate the gradient using a mini--batch of size $\sfrac{b}{n}$, which can be then aggregated together to restore the complete estimation.

-For each training step, the server first broadcasts the parameters to workers, which then share the heavy gradient estimation (i.e.,\ each worker uses a mini--batch of size $\sfrac{b}{n}$).
-When a worker completes its estimation, it sends it to the parameter server.
-Finally, the server \emph{averages} the received estimations and updates the parameters $\bm{x}$, as in Equation~\ref{eq:opt-step}.
+One widely used architecture enabling this distribution is the \emph{parameter server} scheme~\cite{li2013parameter}, where a centralized server holds the parameters~$\bm{x}$, and the other machines (called workers) own data batches.
+For each training step, the server first broadcasts the parameters to workers, which then share the heavy gradient estimation.
+When a worker completes its estimation, it sends it to the parameter server, which finally aggregates the received estimations (typically by \emph{averaging}) and updates the parameters $\bm{x}$, as in Equation~(\ref{eq:opt-step}).

+Another variant to distribute gradient estimation is the decentralized learning~\cite{vanhaesebrouck2016decentralized} in which all machines collaborate together to train a model without a central entity.
+In this scheme, each machine owns a copy of the model and some local data that is never shared with the others.
+In each training step, each machine estimates a gradient (using SGD) and shares it, in a peer--to--peer fashion, with the others.
+Gradient estimations are then aggregated locally on each machine and are used to update the parameters $\bm{x}$.